faenrandir/a_careful_examination/documents/book_of_mormon/john_smith_dartmouth_professor.md

 Previous to John Smith's single largest quotation of Isaiah (Ch.53), he writes this about the purpose of scriptures:

 > **They endeavour to convince men of the insufficiency of forms and ceremonies, without unfeined love to God and man, and that obedience to the moral law which is of more importance than "sacrifices and burnt offerings.**

----

-Give the previous cross points between John Smith's writings and the BoM, this has to be more than serendipity.

-Please correct me if I'm wrong, but most of 2 Nephi is a riff on the chord of quoting Isaiah, anachronistic usage of the name Jesus Christ, how awesome Christ is, and the downplaying of the Law of Moses in favour of the higher moral law that Christ would come deliver.
-All of which comes from the OG chord played by John Smith.

-Imagine a frustrated Joseph, having lost the 116 pages, returning to write the beginning chapters again.
-Pressed for time, he takes a page from his old uncle's favorite prophet to pad content, or buy time to think up the next story beats.

-John Smith's theology seems to be the kernel around which Mormonism is built.